RichFox1990/SDL_Asteroids_Cpp/README.md

 ## Creating a custom Asteroids game using SDL2

+### UPDATE 3
+- Added high score.txt that keeps track of your highest 3 scores
+- Added Score display to screen
+- Added Spawning protection around player when spawning new asteroids.

 ### UPDATE 2
 - Game auto grabs screen resolution and uses 70% height and scales the game occordingly.
 - Tidied up code and updated classes/methods to intergrate the scaling algorythmn.